Back to glossary

 • The goal of mitigation isn’t punishment; visibility, governance, and collaboration between IT and the business are key.

-Shadow IT Definition
+Shadow IT definition

 Shadow IT refers to the use of technology systems, applications, or services—especially cloud-based or SaaS tools—without the explicit approval of an organization’s IT or security team.
 It’s the quiet adoption of convenience: employees signing up for tools that “just work” faster than internal ones, often with personal accounts or credit cards.